MicrosoftDocs/power-automate-docs/articles/desktop-flows/governance.md

 - **"isEnabled":1**: Signed in users will be able to select the organization of their preference through the “Switch organization” option in the Power Automate for desktop console.
 - **"isEnabled":0**: Signed in users won't be able to select the organization of their preference and the “Switch organization” option will be disabled.

-- **"organizationList":[OrgID(s)] (e.g.: organizationList:["10z677m8-l4v6-9cm5-c6n6-r1747rp5338k","86d487j7-y1t2-9gk7-k7n2-x5079jq4619r"])**: The organizations with the specified IDs listed, will be available to connect during sign in.
+- **"organizationList":[OrgID(s)] (e.g.: organizationList:["10z677m8-l4v6-9cm5-c6n6-r1747rp5338k","86d487j7-y1t2-9gk7-k7n2-x5079jq4619r"])**: The organizations with the specified IDs listed will be available to connect during sign-in.

-- **"selectOrganizationFromListIsEnabled":1**: Power Automate for desktop will try to connect to each one of the organizations specified in the "organizationList" value based on their order, during sign in.
+- **"selectOrganizationFromListIsEnabled":1**: Power Automate for desktop will try to connect to each one of the organizations specified in the "organizationList" value based on their order, during sign-in.
-- **"selectOrganizationFromListIsEnabled":0**: The specified list in the "organizationList" value won’t be taken into consideration during sign in.
+- **"selectOrganizationFromListIsEnabled":0**: The specified list in the "organizationList" value won’t be taken into consideration during sign-in.

 > [!NOTE]
 > The "isEnabled” values aren't related to the "organizationList" and "selectOrganizationFromListIsEnabled" values.
 The "isEnabled” values define if the “Switch organization” option will be available to signed in users, whereas the "organizationList" and "selectOrganizationFromListIsEnabled" values define the organizations that Power Automate for desktop will try to connect to automatically during the sign in procedure.